-TEC101 Foundations of Education 3 Class Hours/3 Credits This is a survey course which investigates the philosophical, historical, legal and social/cultural character of education in the United States.
-It legal and social/cultural character of education in the United States.
+TEC101 Foundations of Education 3 CLASS HOURS/3 CREDITS

+This is a survey course which investigates the philosophical, historical, legal and social/cultural character of education in the United States.
 It is intended to be an examination of how schools function organizationally and academically.
 Topic to be explored include the role of education, system philosophy, and trends which have shaped contemporary education.
 Field observations are required.
 Students are introducted to teaching as a profession.
-(Prerequisites: Matriculation in Teacher Education or Alt IV or Permission of Instructor)
+(Prerequisites: Matriculation in Teacher Education or Alt iv or Permission of Instructor)